Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 Our agentic framework applies seamlessly across manipulators, quadrupeds, humanoids, wheeled robots, and drones.

-• A Unitree humanoid followed multi-step instructions such as “Hand a bag of chips to the nearest person”.
+• Have a Unitree G1 humanoid bring a bag of chips to a person.

-• A drone was tasked with tracking and following a moving target.
+• Use an indoor drone to track and follow a moving target.

 Across these embodiments, most behaviors emerged zero-shot: the system recombined existing skills in new contexts without any retraining.
 This illustrates how agentic architectures can generalize across platforms and tasks, providing a pathway toward more unified and extensible robotic solutions.